lupyuen/lupyuen.github.io/src/blockly.md

 const a: f32 = 123.45;
 ```

-This is how we generate the code with a template (String Interpolation): [generators/zig/variables.js](https://github.com/lupyuen3/blockly-zig-nuttx/blob/master/generators/zig/variables.js#L25-L32)
+This is how we generate the code with a template (through __String Interpolation__): [generators/zig/variables.js](https://github.com/lupyuen3/blockly-zig-nuttx/blob/master/generators/zig/variables.js#L25-L32)

 ```javascript
 Zig['variables_set'] = function(block) {